Graduate School Fellowships and Assistantships

 THE HENRY M. MACCRACKEN PROGRAM

-Named in honor of the founder of the Graduate School of Arts and Science, the MacCracken Program provides full funding support to most new doctoral students.
-The MacCracken Program has been significantly enhanced with the implementation of Financial Aid Reform (FAR4).
-You may read about it in our program announcements to new and continuing students, or refer to the program Guidelines.
+Named in honor of the founder of the Graduate School of Arts and Science, the MacCracken Program provides multi-year full funding support to most new doctoral students.
+You may read about it in our program Guidelines.
 A number of these awards are enhanced by a dean's supplement reserved for historically underrepresented minority groups.
 Students who receive funding from an external agency also are awarded the MacCracken award, if necessary, to insure they receive an award package with full funding.